Camera Settings window

 • General Settings tab

-• Reset Camera This button can be used for trouble shooting camera issues.
-If you are having problems with you camera or live camera feed, please contact our Technical Services staff.
+• Reset Camera Used for trouble shooting camera issues.
+If you are having problems with the camera or live-camera feed, please contact our Technical Services staff .

 • Binning and Cropping tab